-The following files export the result of a simple select to a CSV file.
+The following shows how to export data to a CSV file and then send that data to an e-mail address.
+The following description assumes the scripts are located on the host/computer running the Microsoft Windows Task Scheduler.
 The CSV file is sent as an attachment in an email message.
-The files are attached to this article.
+The script files referred to in this section are attached to this article.

-To make windows running the runReport.vbs once every 24 hours do the following
+To make windows run the runReport.vbs once every 24 hours do the following

-- Start the Task Scheduler and choose the action "Create Basic Task".
+- Start the Windows Task Scheduler and choose the action "Create Basic Task".

 - Name the task (E.g MyDbVisualizer Report) and optionally enter a description.
 Press next

 - Specify the action to perform.
-Choose the runReport.vbs script.
+Choose the report.vbs script.
 Press next and then finished

 Exporting in Linux